HSBC says may sell Indonesian bank Ekonomi

-LONDON HSBC (HSBA.L) is considering selling its $670 million stake in PT Bank Ekonomi BAEK.JK in Indonesia, potentially unwinding a deal struck five years ago as Europe's biggest bank continues to slim down and simplify.
+LONDON HSBC (HSBA.L) is considering selling its $670 million (440 million pounds) stake in PT Bank Ekonomi BAEK.JK in Indonesia, potentially unwinding a deal struck five years ago as Europe's biggest bank continues to slim down and simplify.

 HSBC said on Friday it was reviewing its strategic options for its 99 percent stake in Bank Ekonomi after the Indonesia Stock Exchange asked Ekonomi to clarify its position following a bout of market speculation.